-Before trying one more time I bought a miter saw, a cheap $99 miter saw I could afford, hoping that all the troubles I had before will disappear with this baby.
+Before trying one more time I bought a miter saw, a cheap $99 miter saw I could afford, hoping that all the troubles I'd been having will disappear with this baby.

 This cradle is attached to the saw's fence and it will aloud you to cut moldings upside down.